 Current Version Displays the current firmware version.
 Clear FW Update Log (checkbox) Clears the contents of the Firmware Update log file.
 Firmware Update Log (link) To view a log of all prior firmware updates, click the Firmware Update Log link.
 Update Firmware To update the EMG firmware, select the checkbox.
 If you select this option, the EMG unit reboots after you apply the update.
 The first time boot for each bank may take up to 5 minutes.
 Subsequent boot times will be approximately 2 minutes.
-The non-active boot bank is updated during the firmware update, without requiring a reboot.
-The configuration on the current boot bank may optionally be copied to the non-active boot bank during the firmware update.
-Prior to fimrware update, the current configuration is saved to the Local Disk location with the name "before_MMDDYY_HHMM".
-Firmware Filename The name of the firmware update file downloaded from the Lantronix web site. Кеу A key for validating the firmware file.
+To view a log of all prior firmware updates, click the Firmware Update Log link.
+Firmware Filename The name of the firmware update file downloaded from the Lantronix web site.
+Key A key for validating the firmware file.
 The key is provided with the firmware file (32 hex characters).

-If you select HTTPS , the Upload File link becomes active.
-Select the link to open a popup window that allows you to browse to a firmware update file to • upload.
+Load Firmware Via From the drop-down list, select the method of loading the firmware.
+Options are FTP, TFTP, HTTPS, NFS, USB, and SD Card.
+FTP is the default.
+If you select HTTPS, the Upload File link becomes active.
+Select the link to open a popup window that allows you to browse to a firmware update file to upload.
 If you select NFS, the mount directory must be specified.
 The SD Card option must be selected if an SD card is to be used.